Ransomware is a national security threat and a big business — and it’s wreaking havoc

 Two devastating state-sponsored cyberattacks in 2017, WannaCry, which infected thousands of computers running Microsoft Windows, and NotPetya, which struck computers primarily in Ukraine, showed how worms and destructive malware can cripple major companies, experts said.
 The pandemic only accentuated the trend as criminals targeted online systems that people relied on to continue to conduct business.

 Nearly 2,400 health care facilities, schools and governments in the United States were hit by ransomware last year, according to the Ransomware Task Force, a group of more than 60 experts from industry, government and academia that delivered an 81-page report to the Biden administration last month on how to combat the ransomware scourge.
-Their report conservatively estimated that victims paid $350 million in ransom during 2020, more than three times the estimate for 2019.
+Chainalysis, a firm that tracks cryptocurrency payments, conservatively estimated that victims paid $400 million in ransom during 2020, more than four times the estimate for 2019.

 The explosion of attacks also reflected a change in the way hackers handled the business of ransomware.
 DarkSide was just one of many groups that operated as a sort of service provider for other hackers, or “affiliates,” who used its malware to extort targets in exchange for a cut of the profits.
 In recent years, these groups have expanded their repertoire beyond just encrypting data.
 Now they threaten to release the data — a tactic known as “double extortion.”
 And some have moved to “triple extortion,” threatening to launch so-called denial-of-service attacks on victims that don’t pay, deluging their servers with traffic until they crash, some experts said.